WuchiOnline/ThrowAssist/README.md

 Oculus XR Plugin and Unity XR Interaction Toolkit are pre-imported into the project.

-## How can I open this example project?
+## How do I explore the example project?

 1. Clone or download the repo: ```git clone https://github.com/WuchiOnline/Wuchi-ThrowAlgo```
 2. Open your Unity Hub.
-3. Press Add and select the repo.
+3. Press Add and select the project folder.
-4. Open up the example scene, located in the WuchiOnline/Scenes folder.
+4. Open up the example scene, which is located in the WuchiOnline/Scenes folder.
-5. Project natively supports Oculus headsets.
-If you are using another headset:
+5. The example project natively supports all PC-compatible Oculus headsets.
+To use any other PC-compatible headset with this project:
 - Open the Package Manager
-- Install the XR Management package
+- Install the Unity XR Management package
-- Open your Project Settings
+- Open the Project Settings
-- Under XR Plugin Management, install the appropriate XR Plugin and Loader.
+- Under the XR Plugin Management section, install the appropriate XR Plugin and Loader.
-6. Press Play!
+6. Press Play.

 # Author